andela/rails-api-practice/README.md

     > New objects can be instantiated as either empty (pass no construction parameter) or pre-set with attributes but not yet saved (pass a hash with key names matching the associated table column names).
 In both instances, valid attribute keys are determined by the column names of the associated table — hence you can‘t have attributes that aren‘t part of the table columns

     Since there are no validations, we successfully create a vendor (new + saved to database), and vendor is by definition valid (since it saved to the database, it had no errors.
 An object can only be saved to the database if it's valid/has no errors.
 So, since it saved successfully to the database as a result of the create method, it is valid.)
-I'll explain how errors are generated shortly.

-    Points to remember and takeaway here:
+    Points to remember and takeaways:
     * You can save an object to the database only if it's valid.
     * An object is valid if it has no errors.
     * An object has no errors if object.errors.messages is empty.